1100011Dawg/Obsidian_Dawson/School/IB History/Cold War Scinces/The Rise and Fall of T.D Lysenko.md

-“Academicians Kol’tsov and Serebrovsky,
-and the various “knights of the gene,” jealously guarding the spe¬
-cial and monopolistic role of the genes.
-Ye”
-(Medvedev and Lerner, p.
-49)

 “..
 I repeat for clarity: Darwinists are for
 and not against genetics; Darwinists are not against genetics, but
 they are against the fascist distortion of genetics and fascist utiliza¬